Work, volunteering and mental illness

 • earn a small wage.

-You can get an apprenticeship in a wide range of roles, including agriculture, horticulture, health, public services and leisure.
+You can get an apprenticeship in a wide range of roles.
+The roles include agriculture, horticulture, health, public services, and leisure.

 You can find out more information about apprenticeships by clicking this link: www.gov.uk/apprenticeships-guide